harbour/core/contrib/hboffice/Readme.md

     export LIBREOFFICE_SDK=/Applications/libreoffice-sdk
     ```

 * Go to `$LIBREOFFICE_HOME$/Contents/Frameworks` and create the symbolic links for these libraries.
-The final version of library `.3` can differ in your installation.
+The final version of library `.3` can differ in your installation **required ONLY for compile hboffice in development machines**.
     ```
     /Applications/LibreOffice.app/Contents/Frameworks